idaholab/moose/framework/doc/content/source/preconditioners/FieldSplitPreconditioner.md

 ## Overview

 The `FieldSplitPreconditioner` allows for custom preconditioning for each nonlinear variable in the numerical system.
-One or more variables may be targetted in a subsolve that will only consider part of the numerical system.
+One or more variables may be targeted in a subsolve that will only consider part of the numerical system.
 The preconditioning defined for these subsolves is used for the relevant block(s) in the global numerical system.

 A `FSP` may for example be used for block-diagonal preconditioning by setting `full=false`